 Keeping basement windows exposed means that anything that is located outside and on-grade can potentially reach your window.
 Basement windows tend to get a real beating from water dripping off of roofs and from ground-flow rain, so they deteriorate quickly.

-Horizontal dimensions should be large enough to allow the window (or door) to be fully opened.
-Total area of the well should be at least 9 square feet.
+Horizontal dimensions should be large enough to allow the window or door to be fully opened.
+The total area of the well should be at least 9 square feet.
 Outward from the house, the window well should project at least 36 inches.
 The height of the well should be no more than 44 inches, as higher well walls are considered to be hindrances to escape in the event of an emergency.